Mark A. Bloom

 In the area of franchise and distribution law, Mark has represented clients in litigation, ADR, and transactional matters involving franchise agreements, state and federal disclosures and registrations, business operations, and franchisor/franchisee relations.

 Additionally, Mark is experienced in complex commercial litigation and alternative dispute resolution, and has represented corporations, partnerships and national lending institutions in connection with creditors' rights, bankruptcy law, mortgage and lien foreclosures, and secured transactions.

 - Defending the City of New York against claims exceeding $1 billion arising from the collapse of 7 World Trade Center on September 11, 2001;

 - Representing a cultural institution in connection with litigation and mediation against the construction manager of a project involving the modernization of a state-of-the-art building, and in project close-out issues;

-- Advising Major League Soccer teams, the developers, and design professionals in connection with the new construction of a sports and entertainment arena, using modified design-build contract forms from the Design Build Institute of America;
+- Advising Major League Soccer teams, the developers, and design professionals in connection with the construction and design of sports and entertainment arenas;

 - Representing building owners in litigation and mediation against their construction and design teams due to significant defective conditions they left in a historic building;